-To give you an idea of what to expect on a whale watching cruise you will find a write up below of my day out with Brisbane Whale Watching an Eco Accredited cruise company which operates daily out of Redcliffe Jetty.
+To give you an idea of what to expect on a whale-watching cruise you will find a write up below of my day out with Brisbane Whale Watching an Eco Accredited cruise company that operates daily out of Redcliffe Jetty.

-“MV Eye Spy” – the vessel used is a purpose built whale watching catamaran which has been designed to ensure minimal impact on the marine environment.
+“MV Eye Spy” – the vessel used is a purpose-built whale watching catamaran that has been designed to ensure minimal impact on the marine environment.

 The Captain of the MV Eye Spy is Kerry Lopez the only female captain in the South Pacific rim to owns and skipper a whale watching enterprise.

 The cruise with Brisbane Whale Watching departs Redcliffe jetty at 10 am daily and returns at approximately 2:00 – 2:30 pm.